 Sell your land

-If your property has significant conservation values or closely meets the mission and goals of your local land trust, the land trust may be willing and able to purchase the property outright.
+If your property has significant conservation values or closely aligns with the mission and goals of your local land trust, the land trust may be willing and able to purchase the property outright.
 However, land trusts often must fundraise in order to purchase particularly important pieces of land.

 Land trusts have access to a few public funding sources that can help them meet purchase prices for important land.
 In Wisconsin, the Knowles-Nelson Stewardship Program provides money to local governments and nonprofit organizations to help them purchase land with important conservation value.